Become a Contaminated Site Approved Professional

 The decision regarding an Applicant’s eligibility is based on the information contained in the Applicant’s work experience details.
 Applicants are therefore encouraged to include as much information as possible in their work experience details.
 It is the Applicant’s responsibility to ensure that sufficient information is provided prior to the application deadline, to avoid a delay in the processing of an application, possibly beyond the cut-off dates for an examination and/or interview sitting.

 CSAP generally conducts exams once a year.
 April 28th, 2023 is the Exam application deadline and the due date to pay the Experience review (if you are a new candidate), and September 8th, 2023 is the due date to pay the Exam Fees.
-Please do not send any cheque or pay online any exam fee unless you have received a confirmation letter.
+Please do not send any cheques or pay online any exam fees unless you have received a confirmation letter.